 It’s important to note that you should only ever purchase a hardware wallet form the manufacturer to eliminate the threat of tampering.
 Never purchase a hardware wallet secondhand or from Ebay.
 See news article: Man’s Life Savings Stolen from eBay Reseller Hardware Wallet.

-Each Trezor is protected by a PIN code, and adds another layer of security by requiring users press a physical button on the device itself to confirm transactions.
+Each Trezor is protected by a PIN code and adds another layer of security by requiring users to press a physical button on the device itself to confirm transactions.
 If a device is lost or misplaced, Trezor provides users with a randomly-generated 24-word “recovery seed” that can be used to recover the wallet it contains and the funds therein.

-The Trezor can also be secured with two-factor authentication, and supports Bitcoin, Dash, Litecoin, and all ERC20 tokens.
+The Trezor can also be secured with two-factor authentication and supports Bitcoin, Dash, Litecoin, and all ERC20 tokens.
 The device also boasts a convenient OLED screen that can be used to confirm transaction amounts.

 Importantly, the Trezor offers extremely high privacy levels.
-None of the Trezor hardware wallets possess serial numbers, which means Satoshi Labs — the creator of the Trezor — has no way of tracking your actions.
+None of the Trezor hardware wallets possesses serial numbers, which means Satoshi Labs — the creator of the Trezor — has no way of tracking your actions.
 The Trezor can be used with a variety of software wallets, including Electrum, MyCelium, and MultiBit HD.

 Ledger Nano X